mmistakes/made-mistakes-jekyll/src/_posts/articles/2009-10-17-eviltron-prank-review.md

 ---
-title: "Eviltron and a Scary Movie Makes for a Great Prank"
+title: "The Eviltron and a scary movie makes for a great prank"
 excerpt: "The Eviltron device, when setup properly, can land some convincing scares."
 last_modified_at: 2015-12-15
 image: